DavidMercier/NIMS/doc/links_ref.rst

 * `Yu H. Y. et al., "The effect of substrate on the elastic properties of films determined by the indentation test - axisymmetric Boussinesq problem" (1990). <http://dx.doi.org/10.1016/0022-5096(90)90038-6>`_
 * `Gao H. et al., "Elastic contact versus indentation modeling of multi-layered materials" (1992). <http://dx.doi.org/10.1016/0020-7683(92)90004-D>`_
 * `Menčík J. et al., "Determination of elastic modulus of thin layers using nanoindentation" (1997). <http://dx.doi.org/10.1557/JMR.1997.0327>`_
-* `Chen X. et Vlassak J.J., "Numerical study on the measurement of thin film mechanical properties by means of nanoindentation" (2001). <http://dx.doi.org/10.1557/JMR.2001.0408>`_
+* `Chen X. and Vlassak J.J., "Numerical study on the measurement of thin film mechanical properties by means of nanoindentation" (2001). <http://dx.doi.org/10.1557/JMR.2001.0408>`_
+* `Saha R. and Nix W.D., "Effects of the substrate on the determination of thin film mechanical properties by nanoindentation" (2002). <http://dx.doi.org/10.1016/S1359-6454(01)00328-7>`_
 * `Perriot A. and Barthel E., "Elastic contact to a coated half-space: Effective elastic modulus and real penetration" (2004). <http://dx.doi.org/10.1557/jmr.2004.19.2.600>`_
 * `Bec S. et al., "A simple guide to determine elastic properties of films on substrate from nanoindentation experiments" (2006). <http://dx.doi.org/10.1080/14786430600660856>`_
-* `Li H. et Vlassak J. J., "Determining the elastic modulus and hardness of an ultra-thin film on a substrate using nanoindentation" (2009). <http://dx.doi.org/10.1557/jmr.2009.0144>`_
+* `Li H. and Vlassak J.J., "Determining the elastic modulus and hardness of an ultra-thin film on a substrate using nanoindentation" (2009). <http://dx.doi.org/10.1557/jmr.2009.0144>`_
 * `Sakai M., "Substrate-affected indentation contact parameters of elastoplastic coating/substrate composites" (2009). <http://dx.doi.org/10.1557/jmr.2009.0102>`_
 * `Hay J. and Crawford B., "Measuring substrate-independent modulus of thin films" (2011). <http://dx.doi.org/10.1557/jmr.2011.8>`_